 Magee, Zuma Fendlason (1892-1986).
 Collection, the 1920s-1960s

 Miscellaneous items on family (sister's SLII diploma, photocopy, and clipping about Zuma's Rotary speech); item on first Washington Parish Fair; postcards of Mile Branch Settlement structures.

 Reminiscence of Newllano Colony from 1924 through the 1930s, 6 pages, thermofax.Donated by Elsie Owen.

 Pasquet Family.
 Patent of Nobility, 1770

-Document granted by Marie Therese to family in Austrian Netherlands.
+The document granted by Marie Therese to family in the Austrian Netherlands.
 Photocopy of original and typescript.

 Posey, W.S. ( - ).
 Papers, 1880, 1886

 Letter to and a speech by W. S. Posey dealing with politics (Republican Party) and education.
 Photocopies.
 Donated by Mrs. G. E. Fox.

 Pierrotti Family.
 Papers, 1864-1922, n.d.